pyOpenSci/software-peer-review/_sources/how-to/review-triage-team.md.txt

 ## How to know when the package was accepted

-In our peer review guide, we have a [template that editors should use](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html) to accept a package in to our ecosystem.
-In an issue you can look for this comment and use the date that the comment was posted as the date the package was accepted.
+In our peer review guide, we have a [template that editors should use](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html) to accept a package into our ecosystem.
+In an issue, you can look for this comment and use the date that the comment was posted as the date the package was accepted.

 There are cases when editors forget to use this template.
-But ideally you can figure this out by searching for "accepted" in the review.
+But ideally, you can figure this out by searching for "accepted" in the review.
 OR you can simply just ask the editor in the `private-editorial` channel on our Slack.

-:::{figure-md} fig-target
+:::{figure-md} accepted-package

 <img src="../images/pyos-accepted-package-message.png" alt="Image on a black background of the GitHub interface.
 Generally what this shows is the template message that is provided by pyOpenSci when a package is accepted.
 It starts with hey there, username and then congratulates them for being accepted.
 Finally it provides a list of last steps needed to close out the review." width="700px">